Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Introduction

 \subsection{Main result}

-Before stating our main theorem we recall a few results on $4$ dimensional polarized HK varieties $(M,h)$ of Kummer type (the ample class $h\in \NS(M)$ is primitive).
+Before stating our main theorem, we recall a few results on $4$-dimensional polarized HK varieties $(M,h)$ of Kummer type (the ample class $h\in \NS(M)$ is primitive).
 Let $e:=q_M(h)$ ($e$ is the \emph{square of $h$}), and let $i:=\divisore(h)$.
 Then one of the following holds:

-Conversely, if $e$ is a positive integer, $i\in\{1,2,3,6\}$ and one of~\eqref{divuno}, \eqref{divdue} \eqref{divtre} or \eqref{divsei} holds, then there exists a $4$ dimensional polarized HK $(M,h)$ of Kummer type such that $q_M(h)=e$ and $\divisore(h)=i$.
-Let $\Kum_{e}^i$ be the (quasi-projective) moduli space of $4$ dimensional polarized HK's $(M,h)$ of Kummer type (note that $\Kum_{e}^i$ is $4$ dimensional).
+Conversely, if $e$ is a positive integer, $i\in\{1,2,3,6\}$ and one of~\eqref{divuno}, \eqref{divdue} \eqref{divtre} or \eqref{divsei} holds, then there exists a $4$-dimensional polarized HK variety $(M,h)$ of Kummer type such that $q_M(h)=e$ and $\divisore(h)=i$.
+Let $\Kum_{e}^i$ be the (quasi-projective) moduli space of $4$-dimensional polarized HK varieties $(M,h)$ of Kummer type (note that $\Kum_{e}^i$ is $4$-dimensional).
 The number of irreducible components of $\Kum_{e}^i$ has been computed by Onorati in~\cite{onorati-conn-comp-gen-kumm}.
-In particular $\Kum_{e}^2$ (we assume that~\eqref{divdue} holds) and $\Kum_{e}^6$ (here we assume that~\eqref{divsei} holds) are irreducible. \begin{thm} Let $e$ be a positive integer such that $e\equiv -6 \pmod{16}$ or $e\equiv -6 \pmod{144}$.
-Let $[(M,h)]$ be a general point of $\Kum_{e}^2$ if the former holds, or of $\Kum_{e}^6$ if the latter holds.
-Then there exists one and only one slope stable vector bundle $\cF$ on $M$ (up to isomorphism) such that
+In particular, $\Kum_{e}^2$ (we assume that~\eqref{divdue} holds) and $\Kum_{e}^6$ (here we assume that~\eqref{divsei} holds) are irreducible. \begin{thm} Let $e$ be a positive integer such that $e\equiv -6 \pmod{16}$ or $e\equiv -6 \pmod{144}$.
+Let $[(M,h)]$ be a general point of\, $\Kum_{e}^2$ if the former holds, and of\, $\Kum_{e}^6$ if the latter holds.
+Then there exists one and only one slope stable vector bundle $\cF$ on $M$ $($up to isomorphism$)$ such that

-(Chern classes are in cohomology.)
-Lastly, $H^1(M,End^0(\cF))=0$. \end{thm} \begin{rmk} Let $(X,h)$ be a general polarized HK of type $K3^{[n]}$.
-In~\cite{ogfascimod,og-rigidi-su-k3n} we have proved that, provided certain numerical hypotheses are satisfied, there exists a unique stable modular vector bundle $\cF$ on $X$ of rank $r_0^n$ and
+$($Chern classes are in cohomology.$)$ Lastly, $H^1(M,End^0(\cF))=0$. \end{thm} \begin{rmk} Let $(X,h)$ be a general polarized HK variety of type $K3^{[n]}$.
+In~\cite{ogfascimod,og-rigidi-su-k3n} we have proved that, provided certain numerical hypotheses are satisfied, there exists a unique stable vector bundle $\cF$ on $X$ of rank $r_0^n$ with